Project 4: The Corruption - Using Watchpoints

 3.1 What You Will Build

-A C program with an off-by-one write that corrupts a nearby value.
-You will set a watchpoint on the corrupted variable to find the exact write.
+A small program with an off-by-one write that corrupts adjacent memory.
+You will use a watchpoint to stop exactly at the write.

 3.2 Functional Requirements